 Shane G. Henderson

-Shane Henderson works on the theory and application of stochastic simulation and applied probability, with emphasis on the interface between these areas and optimization.
-His primary research interests lie in discrete-event simulation.
-An emphasis in his work is the interplay between optimization and simulation.
-In particular, he is interested in structured simulation optimization, where the optimization problem enjoys certain properties, like convexity, that one can exploit to develop algorithms that are robust and fast.
-Specific applications include radiation treatment planning; call center planning, yacht match racing, ambulance deployment, and adaptive Monte Carlo.
+My primary research interests lie in the interplay between optimization and simulation.
+In particular, I am interested in structured simulation optimization, where the optimization problem enjoys certain properties, like convexity or quasi convexity, that one can exploit to develop algorithms that are robust and fast.
+Recently I have been working on simulation optimization in parallel computing environments.
+Specific applications include bike sharing, MRI scheduling, radiation treatment planning, call center planning, yacht match racing, and land and air ambulance deployment.

 Shane Henderson teaches courses in probability and statistics, simulation, and mathematical modeling.
 He is a great believer in case-based learning and uses a problem-driven classroom approach in his mathematical-modeling courses.
 He strives for both mathematical rigor and practical relevance in the classroom.

-Shane Henderson currently serves as the Chair of the INFORMS Applied Probability Society, he completed a 6-year term as the simulation area editor of Operations Research in December 2011, and he is an associate editor for both Management Science and Stochastic Systems.
-He co-chaired the 2009 INFORMS Applied Probability Society conference, co-edited the Proceedings of the 2007 Winter Simulation Conference, co-edited the Handbook on Simulation (Elsevier), and has helped organize numerous conferences and workshops, including serving as co-chair for the INFORMS Simulation Society Research Workshop (2007, 2011) and serving on the organizing committee of the INFORMS Practice conference from 2005-2007.
-He is a frequently requested public speaker.
+Shane Henderson serves, or has recently served, on the award committees for the INFORMS Nicholson student paper competition, the INFORMS Pierskalla Prize, the INFORMS Saul Gass Expository Writing Award, and the INFORMS Impact Prize.
+He has served as Chair of the INFORMS Applied Probability Society, and as the simulation area editor of Operations Research.
+He co-chaired the 2009 INFORMS Applied Probability Society conference, co-edited the Proceedings of the 2007 Winter Simulation Conference, and has helped organize numerous conferences and workshops, including serving as co-chair for the INFORMS Simulation Society Research Workshop (2007, 2011) and serving on the organizing committee of the INFORMS Practice conference from 2005-2007.

 - 2006.
 "Simulation".
 Elsevier Science. .